Nurturing the Roots:

 with Nancy Blanning, Laurie Clark,

-Dr. Adam Blanning and other guest faculty
+and Dr. Adam Blanning

-July 2022-July 2024 • Denver, Colorado
+July 2025 – July 2027 • Denver, Colorado

-Overview:
+Course Overview:

 There are many children in the classroom today who are calling for our extra consciousness and guidance.
 Their incarnation process is challenged.
 This may be expressed as disruption, aggression, or strong sensory-seeking behaviors, but is really an expression of how difficult it is for them to find a comfortable home in the body, or a harmonious interaction with the world around them.
 This course is designed to provide both practical tools for pedagogical and developmental assessment of the individual child, and provide the necessary supports in order to meet the child’s needs.
 The course will work through the important milestones of physical development and will examine the changing spiritual physiology of the child from pre-earthly experiences through age nine.